-The origins of Masserie can be traced back to the Middle Ages when they were built as defensive structures, providing shelter and protection against invasions.
-Strategically located amidst Puglia’s picturesque countryside, these farmhouses were fortified with thick limestone walls, watchtowers, and gated entrances, creating a refuge for local farmers and their families.
+The origins of Masserie can be traced back to the Middle Ages, providing shelter and protection.
+The structures were fortified with thick limestone walls, watchtowers, and solid gates, creating a refuge for local farmers and their families.
 Some were even defended by armed guards, with battlements and cannons.

 Beyond their architectural magnificence, Masserie serve as gateways to Puglia’s agricultural heritage.
-Surrounded by olive groves, vineyards, and orchards, they were once the heart of agricultural activities.
+Within their walls were olive groves, vineyards, and orchards, they were once the heart of agricultural activities.
 Many Masserie continue this tradition, producing olive oil, wine, and other local specialities.

 Masserie also offer glimpses into the intricate social fabric of Puglia’s history.
 Many Masserie were not only places of residence and work but also centers of community life.
 Step into the grand salons and spacious courtyards where villagers gathered for celebrations, weddings, and festivals.
 The communal ovens, once the heart of the Masseria, evoke memories of shared meals and the aromas of freshly baked bread.